gruntjs-updater/grunt-script-install/README.md

 Type: `String`
 Default value: `'index.html'`

-A path to html file that will be injected with script tags.
+A path to html file where script tags will be injected.

 ### Usage Examples